 According to the U.S. Department of Health and Human Services, most Americans turning age 65 will need long-term care at some point in their lives.
 Curiously, a majority of people think they will not be among those needing care (i.e., denial) or think that Medicare will pay for long-term care expenses (i.e., ignorance)!
 Our legal team wants to help you make informed planning choices.
 If you will need assistance with the activities of daily living (e.g., eating, bathing, dressing, toileting, and transferring), then you may want to hire a professional to take care of you instead of your children.
 Proper retirement planning will ensure that you have set aside funds to pay for long-term care.

-Call our law office today at (323) 405-7017 or request a complimentary consultation with one of our estate lawyers who will review the changes in your family situation, your assets, and your goals, then work with you to come up with a new or updated plan to accomplish your goals.
+Call our law office today at (323) 900-5450 or request a complimentary consultation with a retirement planning attorney who will review the changes in your family situation, your assets, and goals, then work with you to come up with a new or updated plan to accomplish your goals.